 Assessment Rationale And Relationship

-The unseen multiple choice exam will be used to assess knowledge, independent learning and understanding of material relevant to the module.
+The open book written exam will be used to assess knowledge, independent learning and understanding of material relevant to the module.

-The oral presentation will partially assess knowledge outcomes and significantly assess the skill outcomes – research, team working and communication and presentation skills.
+Students will be assessed on: 1) personal presentation style, 2) contribution to the group, 3) quality and relevance of content.
+A single categorical mark per student will be derived from these scores.
+This oral presentation will partially assess knowledge outcomes and significantly assess the skill outcomes –research, team working and communication and presentation skills.